UnderTheMangoTree/FRIL/README.md

-# FRIL
+# Point Cloud Recognition via Feature Rotation Invariance Learning

-The code and pretrained models of FRIL
+# the code and pretrianed model will be announced shortly